dantegates/dantegates.github.io/_posts/2026-08-31-what-is-the-posterior-and-why-does-it-matter?.md

 And if you have googols of data, that's probably fine.
 The variance on $s^{*}$ may be negligible, and the mean can provide a lot of mileage.
 But, if all you have are 106 data points, or you feel like you're dealing with some other meaningful source of uncertainty, Bayesian methods like we've described here can provide a robust data-driven solution.

-I hope that this recognition helps you resist the temptation to simply reduce the posterior to a mean $\pm$ some confidence interval and call it a day.[^fn:doing-the-same-thing-differently] Once this sinks in, and you've had an ["I know kung fu"](https://www.youtube.com/watch?v=6vMO3XmNXe4) moment, you'll begin to see that this post only scratches the surface.
+I hope that this recognition helps you resist the temptation to simply reduce the posterior to a mean $\pm$ some confidence interval and call it a day.[^doing-the-same-thing-differently] Once this sinks in, and you've had an ["I know kung fu"](https://www.youtube.com/watch?v=6vMO3XmNXe4) moment, you'll begin to see that this post only scratches the surface.

 In this example alone, it's not hard to imagine future extensions of what we put together: